-Toronto, ON – RamSoft witnessed a marked increase in requests for their PowerServer™ Cloud solutions at this year’s RSNA.
-More than ever before, today’s healthcare decision-makers realize how data-security directly impacts patient care as well as business turn-over and therefore wish to transition from on-premise managed systems to the cloud.
+TORONTO, ON – RamSoft witnessed a marked increase in requests for their PowerServer™ Cloud solutions at this year’s RSNA.
+More than ever before, today’s healthcare decision makers realize how data security directly impacts patient care as well as business turnover and therefore wish to transition from on-premises managed systems to the cloud.

 RamSoft offers the leading Cloud RIS, PACS, VNA, Zero-Footprint Viewer, and Teleradiology software, enabling you to leverage the latest technology, while eliminating capital costs.
 Built using cutting-edge, single database technology, our radiology, mammography, and enterprise imaging software enables practices to optimize their workflow, cut costs, and overall, improve patient care.